Masaryk University: Grant Agency of Masaryk University

-The Agency aims to boost the scientific environment within the university and the South Moravian Region, to encourage interdisciplinary innovative research, to enhance the prestige of research outcomes and last but not least to increase its success rate in obtaining international prestigious grants.

 Rankings

 The university is a highly research-intensive institution.
 It puts "a great deal of emphasis on international cooperation with prestigious foreign universities and [other] research institutions".
 The university has maintained its position within the world best 600 universities for years 2016–2018.
 Amongst all universities in the EU-countries joined the EU since 2004, Masaryk University was ranked at 7.
 According to a recent ranking by QS Students City, the Masaryk university shares fifth place worldwide with Berlin, Vienna, Stockholm and Amsterdam before New York, London and Sydney but behind Prague in the category "student's view".

 Notable alumni

 Masaryk University has over 170,000 alumni, some of the notable ones are listed here.
 The most accomplished scientists include astronomer Jiří Grygar and Luboš Kohoutek, mathematician Otakar Borůvka and František Wolf, psychiatrist Leo Eitinger, sociologist Miloslav Petrusek, paediatric geneticist Renata Laxova and anthropologist Jaroslav Malina.
 Paleontologist Josef Augusta, who together with illustrator Zdeněk Burian created accurate reconstructions representing all forms of prehistoric life.
 Neurologist Michal Vytopil also attended the university.